Applicable to all majors within the business units of the College of Business.

 High school preparation

-Students seeking degrees outside the College of Business, including majors in the Department of Technology and Construction Management and Department of Fashion and Interior Design, cannot exceed 31 hours of business courses (25 percent of the 125 hours required for graduation) unless all admission requirements to the College of Business have been met.
+Students seeking degrees outside the College of Business, Business Unit, including majors in the Department of Technology and Construction Management and Department of Merchandising and Fashion Design, cannot exceed 30 hours of business courses (25 percent of the 120 hours required for graduation) unless all admission requirements to the College of Business have been met.
 All exceptions must have the written approval of the Dean of the College of Business.
 Students found to be in violation of this policy will be dropped from all courses exceeding the maximum number of business course hours.